Luganskaya-Svetlana/Physalis/README.md

 - [x] Adjust CSS styles for print: good-loking pdf saved with the standard system print dialog.
 - [ ] "Drafts" for problems and variants (problem/variant is saved and can be edited and published but is not shown)
 - [ ] Generate pdf automatically when generating exam sheets
+- [ ] Case-insensitive inexact search
 - [ ] Add website logo to the svg file while uploading
-- [ ] Trim the whitespace from the svg file while uploading
+- [ ] Trim the whitespace from the svg files while uploading
+- [ ] Convert png to svg while uploading
 - [ ] Use latex to generate PDF out of selected problems or full variant (pdf saved from the standard system print dialog is OK, css styles are adjusted for print)
 - [ ] User-generated exam sheets.
 E.g., return a page with a full exam of a desired difficulty